trouni/workshop-chrome-extension/README.md

 *I have already included some CSS styling in `style/popup.css` for the template above.*

 ### Adding our menu to the manifest

+We need to let Chrome know that the menu for our extension is now in our `popup.html` file.

 ##### **TODO:**
 - Add this to your manifest.json file.